Your Travel Experience with Galapagos PRO

 Punta Espinoza on Fernandina Island

-Afternoon: Fernandina is the youngest island in the archipelago, at only around 700,000 years old.
+Morning: Fernandina is the youngest island in the archipelago, at only around 700,000 years old.
 Surrounded by hills amidst a lava landscape covered with cacti and mangroves is the visitor location Punta Espinoza.
 Meet sea lions and hundreds of marine iguanas basking on the black lava rocks and on the beach.
 While snorkeling you might come close to the resident penguins darting quickly through the water.

-Las Bachas Beach on Santa Cruz Island
+Las Bachas on Santa Cruz Island

-Morning: On the north side of Santa Cruz, you will land on Bachas beach - one of the most important nesting sites for the Galapagos Island's sea turtle population.
+Afternoon: On the north side of Santa Cruz, you will land on Bachas beach - one of the most important nesting sites for the Galapagos Island's sea turtle population.

 A hidden lagoon behind the bay reveals a treasure trove of animal sightings - sunbathing iguanas, curious shorebirds, and Darwin finches, mockingbirds and seagulls frolic here.
 Native plant life is also interesting in this area.
 Red and black mangroves and salt bushes line the edges of the pond.